 - Beliefs and Attitudes

-You can see what’s on the programme at Beacon by looking at our calendar on the website.
+You can see what’s on the Scouts programme at Beacon by looking at our calendar to the right of your screen.

 Beacon Scout Group is sponsored by The Beacon Church Centre.
 All members of the group are expected to make every effort to attend the five church parades held at The Beacon Church, and St Georges Day Parade, organised by the Scout District.